Cold War comedy reminds graduates

 Tanner, a Navy pilot working at the Pentagon, added he’s always been fascinated by movie depictions of action aboard combat airplanes.
 Kubrick’s tense scenes aboard a B-52 bomber, detailing endless progressions of checks, balances, adjusting knobs and verifying procedures in manuals, were pretty realistic, he said.

 His career would have made it impossible for Tanner to attend a traditional school, he said.
-SGCS made higher education possible, even as he was called to duty in the Persian Gulf just days after enrolling.
+CGCS made higher education possible, even as he was called to duty in the Persian Gulf just days after enrolling.
 He was able to keep up with his studies during deployment from September 2008 to April 2009, and graduate in June 2010.

 “Timing wasn’t right to get a degree at a brick and mortar school,” he said.